 Katherine to Litchfield

 Leave early and make the trip to Litchfield National Park.
 The Park is renowned for its accessible, unspoiled wilderness of monsoon rainforests and thundering waterfalls that flow into picturesque plunge pools year-round.
-On the eastern boundary of the park, visit the incredible 2-metre high termite mounds before checking out the Lost City, a collection of strange rock formations created through many years of erosion.
+On the eastern boundary of the park, visit the incredible 2-metre high termite mounds.
 Make sure you take the time to relax and cool off with a swim in the plunge pool below the permanent spring-fed Florence Falls or wade through the rocky pools at Buley Rockhole.

 Litchfield to Darwin

 On the final day, take the time to wake up slowly in your bush camp listening to the bird song before packing up and heading back to Darwin via the Territory Wildlife Park.
 Wander through treetop aviaries, around a natural lagoon and walk through the aquarium to see animals, including the saltwater crocodiles, in their natural habitats.
 Before you enter Darwin, stop at Berry Springs Nature Park.
 A recreation camp for armed forces personnel during the war, today it is a popular spot for a barbecue and a dip in the freshwater pools.